privaci/privaci.github.io/_posts/2017-02-18-second-ci_symposium_cfp.md

 We would like to invite you to participate
 -->

-The 2nd annual Symposium on Applications of Contextual Integrity with take place on <b>August 19-20, 2019</b> at UC Berkeley.
+The 2nd annual Symposium on Applications of Contextual Integrity with take place on <b>August 19-20, 2019</b> at UC Berkeley in [David Brower Center](https://browercenter.org/).

 <!-- Sponsor: <br/>
 * [Digital Life Initiative, Cornell Tech](https://www.dli.tech.cornell.edu) -->